 Fiber lines intentionally cut causes internet outage in Moore

-Spectrum fiber lines were intentionally cut in Southern Pines on Sunday morning, leaving thousands without internet.
+Spectrum fiber lines were deliberately cut in Southern Pines on Sunday morning, leaving thousands without internet access.
 Spectrum was notified of the damage about 4 a.m. when alarms sounded notifying them of an outage on Old Morganton Road.

 Sandhills Sentinel